-Cutaneous lymphomas (also known as skin lymphoma) are a kind of non-Hodgkin’s lymphoma.
+Cutaneous lymphomas (also known as skin lymphoma) are a kind of non-Hodgkin lymphoma.
 They are cancers of white blood cells (lymphocytes) that primarily involve the skin.
-The type of cancer is based on what type of white blood cells is involved: B-lymphocytes (B-cell) or T-lymphocytes (T-cell).
+The type of cancer is based on what type of white blood cell is involved: B-lymphocytes (B-cell) or T-lymphocytes (T-cell).

 Cutaneous T-cell lymphoma (CTCL) is the most common type of cutaneous lymphoma.
 People with this type of cancer usually have red, scaly patches on their skin -- or their skin is thick, as if they might have eczema or chronic dermatitis.

 Cutaneous B-cell lymphomas (CBCL) are less common.
 Only about 20-25% of people with cutaneous lymphomas will have CBCL.
-CBCLs are B-cell non-Hodgkin’s lymphomas which come from skin-based B-cells.
-Systemic or nodal B-cell lymphomas can involve the skin and when a skin biopsy shows B-cell lymphoma it is very important to make sure that the skin is the only organ involved and that this is not a systemic lymphoma presenting in the skin.
+CBCLs are B-cell non-Hodgkin lymphomas which come from skin-based B-cells.
+Systemic or nodal B-cell lymphomas can involve the skin.
+When a skin biopsy shows B-cell lymphoma it is very important to make sure that the skin is the only organ involved and that this is not a systemic lymphoma presenting in the skin.

 The most common forms of CBCL are slow growing or indolent variations and respond well to mild treatments.